nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Marking a task as not done : `notdone`

 Mark an existing task as not done.
+Not done tasks are coloured pink.

 Format: `notdone INDEX`